-Dimitri(o)s is the SICSA Next Generation Internet (NGI) Lecturer at the Embedded, Networked and Distributed Systems (ENDS) Group in the School of Computing Science, University of Glasgow.
-Previously, he has held postdoctoral and senior research associate positions at Lancaster University, where he has worked on a number of EPSRC and EU-funded projects on the areas of network measurement and management, traffic engineering, autonomic communications and network resilience.
-He holds a BSc (Hons.) and a PhD in Computer Science from Lancaster University.
-He has been a doctoral fellow of Agilent Technologies Inc. between 2000 and 2004.
-Dimitris is a member of the IEEE and the ACM, and a fellow of the HEA.
+Prior to joining Glasgow, Dr Pezaros has held postdoctoral and senior research associate positions at Lancaster University, where he has worked on a number of EPSRC and EU-funded projects in the areas of network measurement and management, traffic engineering, autonomic communications, and network resilience.
+He holds a BSc (Hons.) and a PhD in Computer Science from Lancaster University, and has been a doctoral fellow of Agilent Technologies Inc. between 2000 and 2004.
+He is a chartered engineer, a fellow of the HEA, and a senior member of the IEEE and the ACM.

 Our paper on Longer is Better: Exploiting Path Diversity in Data Center Networks will appear in ICDCS 2013 (acceptance rate 13%).

 Our paper on The Glasgow Raspberry Pi Cloud: A Scale Model for Cloud Computing Infrastructures will appear in CCRM 2013.

 Our paper on Internet Traffic Classification using Energy Time-Frequency Distributions will appear in IEEE ICC 2013.